Crosstalk (novel): Reception

 Amal El-Mohtar at NPR Books argued that the book was "not a great showcase" for Connie Willis's oeuvre.
 However, Eric Brown of The Guardian was more laudatory, writing that "Willis tells a fast-paced tale with well-observed dialogue and some gentle humour."

+Cultural references

+Through its various characters, the novel satirizes and parodies the influence of smartphones, streaming services and social media on people.